mojofunk/ardour-docs/todo/documentation.md

 Section on recommended Audio Interfaces, update [FAQ](https://community.ardour.org/realfaq) and add to manual

-Add section on MIDI on Windows to manual
+Add Setting up MIDI -> MIDI on Windows section to manual

 Add section on Audio on Windows to manual